HTB

 They also found in this South African cohort children were severely malnourished at baseline and weight and height z-scores improved significantly.

-Meyers T, Rutstein R, Samson P et al. Treatment responses to atazanavir-containing HAART in a drug-naïve paediatric population in South Africa.
+Meyers T, Rutstein R, Samson P et al. Treatment responses to atazanavir-containing HAART in a drug-naive paediatric population in South Africa.
 15th CROI.
 February 2008.
 Boston, Mass, USA.
 Poster abstract 582.

-Links to external websites are current at time of posting but not maintained.
+Links to other websites are current at date of posting but not maintained.